 >> Related: fizzy science experiments

-My daughter enjoyed adding sprinkles to decorate her trees.
+My daughter enjoyed adding sprinkles to decorate her trees as if she were decorating a real Christmas tree.

 Why yes this did turn into a giant mess, luckily it was contained in the baking pan.